arhorno/rticonnextdds-examples/examples/routing_service/file_shapes_adapter/c++11/README.md

 To run Routing Service, you will need first to set up your environment as follows.

-Before running the RTI Routing Service, you need to specify where the `fileadapter` library is located as shown below:
+TODO: maybe is necessary to add more env variables Before running the RTI Routing Service, you need to specify where the `fileadapter` library is located as shown below: